 The Regulation is due to expire on the 31 August 2026.
 Preliminary consultation indicates that the Regulation is still required and is performing as intended to protect working children.

-The public consultation period for the consultation paper (PDF, 749KB) relating to the review of the Child Employment Regulation 2016, is now open.
+The public consultation period for the consultation paper (PDF, 749KB) relating to the review of the Child Employment Regulation 2016 ran from 20 February to 20 March 2026.

-Written submissions are encouraged from all interested parties.
-Submissions will not be made publicly available.
+Written submissions were encouraged from all interested parties.